This is most recent syllabus. Your final syllabus will be given during your first day of class

 This hybrid history/cinema course provides an in-depth examination of Cosa nostra through a historical, social, and cultural perspective.
 The course will trace the progression of the Sicilian mafia from the Risorgimento to the present day, also considering the migration of this group into the States.
 The fiction – stereotypes, myths, and legends – surrounding the mafia will be examined through a scrupulous analysis of some of the most important American and Italian films portraying mafia culture.

 An important aspect of this course will consist of discussions on important protagonists in the fight against mafias and collaborations between Italian and US law enforcement in their efforts to defeat transatlantic organized crime.
 To reinforce the classroom lessons on this particular subject, you will learn about first-hand experiences from representatives of Libera.
 Associations, names and numbers against mafias, an association established in 1995 that strives to involve and support all those who are interested in the fight against mafias and organized crime.

 By the end of this course, you will:

-- have developed a basic understanding of Cosa nostra, its origins, growth, and persistence;
+- explain Cosa nostra’s origins, growth, and persistence;

-- be able to relate historical facts about the mafia to a broader Italian and American context;
+- relate historical facts about the mafia to a broader Italian and American context;

-- acquire a sufficient appreciation of the representation of the mafia in cinematic popular culture;
+- explain the representation of the mafia in cinematic popular culture;

-- La mafia uccide solo in estate (The Mafia only kills in Summer)
+- PIF, La mafia uccide solo in estate (The Mafia only Kills in Summer) 2013

 Bibliography (on reserve in the Umbra Institute Library)